Mothers Day isn’t a happy day for everyone

 Plan to go out and exercise

-You could go for a walk, meet some good friends and family or go to the gym.
-Any way that you can increase your activity will be good.
+You could go for a walk, meet some good friends and family or go to the gym as lockdown restrictions are lifted.

 Give to someone